M7MOD-S3EED/Balance-Ball-Privacy-Policy/index.md

 #

-# Children's Privacy:

-### We understand the importance of protecting the privacy and safety of children using our game, as outlined by the Children’s Online Privacy Protection Act of 1998 (COPPA).
-Accordingly, we require fresh users to provide their birthdays so that we can calculate their approximate age, and determine if they are under 14 years or not, then we use this information to configure all relevant third-party integrations appropriately such that no personal information will be collected from users of that service.
-For additional information, please refer to the privacy policies of our third-party operators to understand what they are doing to further protect your child’s privacy.

-# How to opt-out of targeted advertising:

-### If you would like to opt-out of interest-based advertising, you may do so in your mobile device’s settings.
-On Android, this can typically be found under **Settings -> Google -> Ads -> Opt out of Ads Personalization**, although the exact location of this setting may differ depending on your device make and Android version.

 # Changes To This Privacy Policy:

 ### We may update our Privacy Policy from time to time.
 We will notify you of any changes by posting the new Privacy Policy on this page.